Stocks to Fire and Hire: Emanuel Datt on Small-Caps

 The July downgrade, cutting NPAT guidance to $31–34m, has crystallised long-held concerns about cost control and strategic clarity.

-On valuation, even at around $3.50 per share, BAP trades on an EV/EBIT multiple in the mid-teens despite a significant negative total shareholder return over five years in contrast with peers.
+On valuation, even at around $3.50 per share, BAP trades on an EV/EBIT multiple in the mid-teens despite a significant negative total shareholder return over five years in relative to peers with stronger earnings stability.

 We believe that intrinsic value lies closer to $2.50 per share, implying the stock remains overvalued at current prices with limited positive catalysts on the horizon.